-What are your motivation forces?
-And the artists who have been and are an influence for you?
 Everything is a motivation force.
 I am grateful that I am surrounded by people that are constantly creating and thinking.
 I have friends who I admire a lot and their work is a constant inspiration to me.

 My current studio is in the southern part of the city.
 It’s a perfect place for me.
 I have enough space to experiment and play with materials, and also to relate myself in space with different formats and sizes of work.
-I can play music as loud as I want and have infinite conversations about art with my studio mate.
+I also can play saxophone as loud as I want and have infinite conversations about art with my studio mate.